Sandamali-Niroshani/todos/README.md

 - Page Object Model (POM) for maintainability
 - Maven for dependency management
 - Use TestNG annotations for setup and teardown
-- Capture screenshots as needed and stored in `Screenshots/` folder
+- Capture screenshots as needed and stored in `screenshots/` folder
+- Handle testdata using properties file.

 ## Technologies Used
 - Java 11